Yarroudh/Optim3D/README.md

 ## Results

-The results of each command are saved in the <code>output</code> folder, which should look like this after executing all the commands:
+The results of each command are saved in the <code>output</code> folder with the following structure:

 ```bash
 ├── output